Pregaming: Activities

 Drinking games associated with pregaming include Power Hour, Quarters, Kings, and Asshole.
 One function of the pregaming games is to increase camaraderie, while offering competition and social interplay.

 Pregaming sessions are often single sex, and can feature playing heavy drinking games or video games.
 Other activities that can accompany pregaming, especially for women, are primping and trying on different outfits.
 Another element of pregaming is texting friends to find out about social opportunities for the night, flirting, and trying to locate a sexual partner for later that night.
+Having a "shower beer" while getting ready to go out is also a form of pregaming.

 Pregaming and the games that go with it can also build solidarity among the drinking group, mentally preparing them with the confidence needed to handle the experience of nightlife.
 Pregaming is also often more conducive to socializing with friends than the loud nightclubs and bars where the group will eventually arrive.

 Pervasiveness

 Experts believe that 65 to 75 percent of college-age youths predrink, while in the UK, a study reported that 55 percent of men and 60 percent of women acknowledged pre-drinking.
 Researchers believe that the practice is becoming more widespread due to changing cultural mores, alcohol laws, and economics.